 At this point your site should mostly be there, exception for Per Page options and Shortcode related content.

-As mentioned previously so far, you can switch back to Weaver II (Pro) and be back exactly where you were.
+Unfortunately, you can no longer switch back to Weaver II (Pro) because of PHP and WP compatibility issues.
 The next steps will be final as they will implement changes in your pages / posts and content, that will no longer be compatible with Weaver II.

 So if you are ready to finalize the switch go to the next step.